zetavg/chromium-website/site/developers/enterprise-changes/index.md

 [Include a policy](/developers/how-tos/enterprise/adding-new-policies) to control the new change, where possible.
-The specifics depend on the exact change, but here's a best practice that works for most disruptive changes
+The specifics depend on the exact change, but here's a best practice that works for most disruptive changes.

 Introduce a policy that can force the new behavior on or force the behavior off.
 If the policy is not set (i.e. for consumers), the behavior is defined